bmweiner/crumby/README.md

   * The filename will be the name of the query
   * Queries must follow the syntax of the SQL database used

-Refer to the [Crumby Database](#crumby-database) for table names, field names, and descriptions.
+Refer to the [Crumby Database](#crumby-database) section for table names, field names, and descriptions.

 ### Advanced Queries